matrix-org/matrix-spec-proposals/proposals/3969-size-limits.md

 - Counting grapheme clusters instead of bytes for text messages.
 They are more user-friendly, but clients and bridged platforms implementing differing versions of Unicode would count them differently.
-- Counting characters instead of bytes for text messages.
+- Counting characters instead of bytes for text messages (like [matrix-react-sdk#4642][PR-react-sdk]).
   Clients can easily agree on them, but they do not provide much improvement over bytes
 - Adding audio/video length limits and image/video maximum resolution.
 This requires at least partially downloading and processing the attachment, so this brings little benefit.
+- Add a `limitation` key in (like [matrix-react-sdk#4642][PR-react-sdk]) `m.bridge` events defined by [MSC2346][MSC2346] instead of a new event type.
+This would prevent room admins from setting their own limits.

 ## Security considerations